 Our Mission

-At Jefferson Land Trust we are working with the community to preserve open space, working lands and habitat forever.
+At Jefferson Land Trust we’re working with the community to preserve open space, working lands, and habitat forever.

-Jefferson Land Trust is a private, non-profit, community-driven conservation organization in Jefferson County, nestled on the stunning Olympic Peninsula of Washington State.
+Jefferson Land Trust is a private, nonprofit, community-driven conservation organization in Jefferson County, located on the stunning Olympic Peninsula of Washington state.

-We provide many services to landowners in our area and work with them to choose protection strategies that meet both their conservation goals and financial needs.
+We work with willing landowners in our area to choose protection strategies that meet both their conservation goals and financial needs.

-Landowners typically work with a Land Trust when they want to permanently protect wetlands, floodplains, farmlands, wildlife corridors and scenic areas from inappropriate development.
+Landowners typically work with a Land Trust when they want to permanently protect wetlands, floodplains, farmland, wildlife corridors, working forests, and scenic areas from inappropriate development.
 As a Land Trust, we are legally obligated to maintain a vigilant watch over these protected lands forever.

 But Jefferson Land Trust works a bit differently, and this sets us apart from other land conservation organizations.